ordina-jworks/ordina-jworks.github.io/_posts/2017-12-16-3-stages-api-testing.md

 # Setup

 The example we are going to use is a part of a bigger microfrontend/microservice setup.
-The frontend part of this example is the actual header of the microfrontend setup.
+The front-end part of this example is the actual header of this microfrontend setup.
+It's the top bar, developed as separate front-end application.
 This header provides the user with a search input field, where the user can search our database of competence centers.
 This part is written in Angular (5).
 The app gets dockerized after the unit tests (and build) are successfully completed.
-It's served by a simple Express server inside a Docker container.
+It is served by a simple Express server inside a Docker container.
-The backend part provides the data of the competence centers.
+The back-end part provides the data of the competence centers.
 It's nothing more than a simple REST API written in TypeScript using the Nest.js framework.
 The data provided by this service is a JSON file.
 Its content is parsed into memory and is exposed through this REST API.